EarthObservationSimulator/instrupy/docs/radiometer_model_desc.rst

     power, float, Watts, Nominal operating power.
     orientation, :ref:`orientation_json_obj`, ,Orientation of the instrument.
 Default is alignment to the SC_BODY_FIXED frame. fieldOfViewGeometry, :ref:`fieldOfViewGeometry_json_obj`, , Field of view spherical geometry specification of the instrument. sceneFieldOfViewGeometry, :ref:`sceneFieldOfViewGeometry_json_obj`, , The SceneFOV spherical geometry specification of the instrument.
-Default is the field-of-view spherical geometry specification. maneuver, :ref:`maneuver_json_object`, , Maneuver specifications (see :ref:`maneuv_desc`). pointingOption, :ref:`pointing_opt_json_obj`, , List of orientations to which the instrument axis can be maneuvered. dataRate, float, Mega-bits-per-s, Rate of data recorded during nominal operations. bitsPerPixel, integer, ,Bits encoded per pixel of image. antenna, :ref:`antenna_json_object`, , Antenna specifications.
-Only rectangular shape and uniform aperture excitation profile is accepted. operatingFrequency, float, Hertz, Operating radar center frequency. system, :ref:`radiometer_sys_json_object`, , Radiometer system.
+Default is the field-of-view spherical geometry. maneuver, :ref:`maneuver_json_object`, , Maneuver specifications (see :ref:`maneuv_desc`). pointingOption, :ref:`pointing_opt_json_obj`, , List of orientations to which the instrument axis can be maneuvered. dataRate, float, Mega-bits-per-s, Rate of data recorded during nominal operations. bitsPerPixel, integer, ,Bits encoded per pixel of image. antenna, :ref:`antenna_json_object`, , Antenna specifications.
+    operatingFrequency, float, Hertz, Operating center frequency.
+    system, :ref:`radiometer_sys_json_object`, , Radiometer system.
     scan, :ref:`radiometer_scan_json_object`, , Scan specifications.
-Default is a *Fixed* specification (no-scan). targetBrightnessTemperature, float, Kelvin, Target brightness temperature.
+Default is a *FIXED* specification (no-scan). targetBrightnessTemperature, float, Kelvin, Target brightness temperature.
 Default value is 290K.

 .. _radiometer_sys_json_object:

 :code:`system` JSON object
 ----------------------------------
-The radiometer system refers to the electronics configuration from the antenna to the output of the integrator.
+The radiometer-system refers to the electronics configuration from the antenna to the output of the integrator.
 Following system-types can be modelled: *TOTAL_POWER*, *UNBALANCED_DICKE*, *BALANCED_DICKE* or *NOISE_ADDING*.

 The ``antenna``, ``operatingFrequency`` and the ``targetBrightnessTemperature`` specifications of the system are obtained as external inputs